Divination cards can be an unknown quantity to people already, and here I am making them more mysterious – and dramatic – with the title of this post.

 Feel free to substitute the word “divination” or “oracle” for “Tarot.” 🙂

 Want to experience some divine truth-telling?
-Book an intuitive reading with me.
+Book an intuitive session or reading with me.